bakarih/pokedex/README.old.md

 # pokedex
-a quick React/Redux implementation of a searchable pokemon deck
+a quick React implementation of a searchable pokemon deck